The Best Free Business Tool You Need To Try

 When you're ready to get serious about your business, you're going to start tracking tasks, income, expenses, time, delinquent accounts, and more.
 But if you're a new business, you may not have the cash flow to spend tons of money on expensive accounting or project management software.

 Luckily, there's someone on your side.
 I'm about to introduce you to a piece of online software that has everything you need to run your freelance business, and the best part—it's 100% FREE!

 AND.CO is a suite of tools that help you run your independent business.
 It seems almost too good to be true that anything in this age could be free, but it truly is.

 AND.CO was recently acquired by Fiverr, a freelance marketplace that connects creatives with clients.
 Together with Fiverr, they strive to empower an independent workforce and what used to be a $168 annual fee has now been waived.

 Arguably one of the most important things for running a service-based online business like web design.
 AND.CO offers a simple, albeit barebones, way to manage tasks, track time and record expenses.
-It does not offer any sort of timeline layouts or complex workflow tools, but depending on the type of work you do, those features can sometimes complicate matters.
-For me this platform is perfectly simple.
+It does not provide any sort of timeline layouts or complex workflow tools, but depending on the type of work you do, those features can sometimes complicate matters.
+For me, this platform is perfectly simple.

 Proposals & Contracts